Munich (München)

 Central Munich Hotels

 Munich is a sprawling city of 1.5 million people, and whilst there are worthy places to stay throughout, it is far & away better to stay in or near the ‘old town’ centre main train station.
 Just near all the sights & the best beer halls, we can recommend the Hotel Schlicker.
 Great combination of awesome location, funky rooms, good availability & reasonable affordability.
 There are plenty of other wonderful hotels to choose from to suit all budgets (including several 5-stars) & tastes.
 The most exclusive is the adults only BEYOND by Geisel overlooking Marienplatz.
 Nearby is the superb DO & CO Hotel München.
-Very close to the best beer halls is the beautiful Platzl Hotel, and overlooking the Farmers Market is the Living Hotel Das Viktualienmarkt
+Very close to the best beer halls is the beautiful Platzl Hotel and overlooking the Farmers Market is the Living Hotel Das Viktualienmarkt.

 To save a little more money, and for the sake of a little more walking, we recommend staying just out of the old town centre and closer to the main train station where there is a mass of quality hotels & hostels at competitive prices.
-Three of the better ones are Hotel Metropol, Boutique Hotel Atrium München, and the quirky Cocoon Hauptbahnhof.
+Four of the better ones are Hotel Metropol, Boutique Hotel Atrium München, Eden Hotel Wolff and the quirky Cocoon Hauptbahnhof.
 Also in the area are two very good hostels with both private rooms & shared lodgings.
 For better private rooms try Wombat's City Hostel Munich Hauptbahnhof, and for a better price, but with shared facilities give the Euro Youth Hotel Munich a go.

 Search & book all Munich accommodation.